simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

     - delimiter = ','
     - examples: [field sample, Biology, abundance, synechococcus, ...]

     .. note:: **Keywords are variable-specific and case-insensitive.
-Please separate each keyword by comma.
+Please separate each keyword by a comma.
 The suggested format for each variable keyword list is:**

       - Example keywords related to any official or unofficial variable names:   pro / prochloro / ...
       - Example keywords related to sensor/apparatus:  cruise / satellite / computer (in case of mode) / SeaFlow / ....